bellerophon95/agg-int/README.md

 ## Usage Instructions

-Use the following sample user to login:
+Click on the Render UI and API links, and wait till they are BOTH deployed.
+Next, use the following sample user to login:

 - **Email:** johndoe@example.com
 - **Password:** Password123!